The Nursing Assistant Certificate Program prepares students for employment as nursing assistants.

 |NAC 107||Unit Based Clinical Experience||3|

 The Nursing Assistant Certified Program prepares students to take the state examination for nursing assistant certification licensure.
+All three courses in the program must be successfully completed for students to be eligible to take the state examination.
 This course provides an introduction to the role and responsibilities of being a Nursing Assistant and meets the theory requirements for Washington State Nursing Assistant training.

 This course covers instruction and practice of nursing assistant skills.
 Students will not be allowed to participate in the final skills exam unless attendance for all clinical hours has been fulfilled.